M. Phil. in International History

 The course consists of six modules.
-The two mandatory modules include a year-long, core module on International History: Methods and Themes and an International History Research Seminar in which students will hear guest speakers who are leaders in their field.
-Two elective modules can be selected from a wide range of specialties, including continental European, Irish, Chinese, U.S., and environmental history.
-For their fifth module, students can, depending on the availability of staff, choose either a foreign language (from French, Spanish, German, Russian, Polish, Italian, or Chinese) or an additional module in International History Methods.
+The two mandatory modules include a year-long, core module on International History: Methods and Themes and an International History Skills Seminar.
+Two elective modules can be selected from a range of specialties depending on staff availability, including continental European, Irish, Chinese, U.S., and environmental history.
 The final module is the capstone project, a dissertation based on independent research on a topic in international history, individually supervised by a member of staff.

 The course is designed for students who want to immerse themselves in research questions in preparation for a PhD, undertake or deepen study of foreign languages and cultures, develop new areas of interest, or understand the historical roots of current international events for careers in journalism, government service, or NGOs.
 The capstone project is the dissertation, an independent research project developed together with a supervisor.